-Subdivision (c) exempts certain types of traffic and situations from the Traffic LOS Standards (e.g., interregional traffic, construction and maintenance projects, freeway ramp metering, traffic signal coordination, traffic generated by low-income housing, traffic generated by high-density residential development, and mixed-use development near rail passenger stations).
+&lt;sup>21Subdivision (c) exempts certain types of traffic and situations from the Traffic LOS Standards (e.g., interregional traffic, construction and maintenance projects, freeway ramp metering, traffic signal coordination, traffic generated by low-income housing, traffic generated by high-density residential development, and mixed-use development near rail passenger stations).

-California Government Code Section 65089.5, subsections (a) and (b).
+&lt;sup>22California Government Code Section 65089.5, subsections (a) and (b).

-As stated above, once a finding of nonconformance is made by C/CAG, the local jurisdiction would not receive its funds from the additional gas tax (enacted by California Proposition 111) or (the Federal) Transportation Equity Act for the 21st Century (TEA-21) until such time as the jurisdiction is again found to be in conformance.
+until such time as the jurisdiction is again found to be in conformance.
 If the city or county does not come into conformance with the CMP's standards or requirements within a 12-month period, its gas tax allocations are forfeited irrevocably.